 - This site is a beauty!
 But its beach is known for driftwood and pebbles...
 For a good night's sleep make sure to bring a quality sleeping pad! - Otter Island has some of the best Woodland Caribou habitat on the north shore of Lake Superior and is an area of special preservation in Pukaskwa National Park.
-We encourage paddlers to explore the island but please do so from the water rather than on land.
+We encourage paddlers to explore the island from the water not the land.